sandeepseeram-techfirst/SDE-bootcamp/Platform_Engineering_Bootcamp/port-idp/lab.md

 Port is a SaaS product.
 Port is an internal developer portal solution, allowing you to create compelling developer experiences using the building blocks you need, according to your stack, developer personas and culture.

+Port offers a variety of plug-and-play integrations, covering many popular tools and platforms.

 ## Configuration